BleuLlama/ROMviz/README.md

 - perl (scripts are written in perl)
 - ImageMagick tools ("convert") (image conversions)

+They have only been tested on Mac OS X 10.7 and 10.8.

 ## txt2bins.pl - Serial log to binary converter

 The first of the scripts (txt2bins.pl) will take the output from